The Maynard Institute's Board of Directors

 A 1980 graduate of The Editing Program, Rimmer has served as the chair of The Maynard Institute's Editing Program Advisory Committee for several years.
 She is a graduate of the Columbia University's Graduate School of Journalism and the City College of New York.

-Mr. Schmidt joined The Times in February 1981, and spent most of his career as a Times correspondent in bureaus outside New York, including Denver, Atlanta and Chicago.
-From 1991 to 1995, he was the newspaper's London correspondent, writing from the Middle East, Africa and the Balkans as well as the United Kingdom.
+He spent most of his career as a correspondent working outside New York City, for both The Times and Newsweek magazine.
+He ran Times bureaus in Denver, Atlanta and Chicago, and also served four years as the newspaper's London correspondent, writing from the Middle East, Africa and the Balkans as well as the United Kingdom.

 Born in Detroit, Mr. Schmidt received a B.A degree in journalism from the University of Michigan at Ann Arbor.
 He is the father of three children.